I guess the only reason you would be asking is there halloumi in America would be if you didn’t live there.

 Although traditionally made in Cyprus, it is also popular in Turkey, and therefore you may also find it under the name of hellim.

-In fact, the word halloumi is actually a registered trademark in the US, currently owned by the Cypriot government.
+The word halloumi is a registered trademark in the US, currently owned by the Cypriot government.

 So, local producers have to use a different name for their similar styles of cheese.